BenjaminBrock/CarRental/ReadMe.md

 # ABOUT

 This project was a university assignment.
 The criteria was to create a a car rental system with conditional pricing and tracked inventory.
-In order to make the program more applicable to a real world implementation, I included a SQL database locally that could be encrypted and decrypted as required.
+In order to make the program more applicable to a real world implementation, I included an SQL database locally so that it could be encrypted and decrypted if required.
 Further functionality would be required for implementation - predominantly on the admin side, that needs to be able to edit the user database.

 ## File structure: